opensafely/documentation/docs/getting-started.md

     1. When logged into Gitpod, visit the [main Settings page](https://gitpod.io/settings).
        (Note this is different to the settings in your Gitpod workspace.)
+       Click on your profile image and select User Settings.

     1. Select Integrations and under Git Providers, hover over your GitHub details, click the three vertical dots (`⋮`) and select "Edit Permissions".

         ![Opening Gitpod's settings in their code
         editor.](images/gitpod-git-providers.png)
     1. In the list, tick "public\_repo", which gives your Gitpod account "write access to code in public repositories and organizations" on GitHub.
 (There is another permission that you have to enable for access to code if you've chosen to make your repository private)

         ![Opening Gitpod's settings in their code
         editor.](images/gitpod-edit-permissions.png)
     1. When you select "Update Permissions", you will see a prompt from GitHub asking you to approve the changes, which you will need to do to allow Gitpod to push your work on Gitpod to GitHub.